TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 1. Choose your class.
 1. Click **Take Register** {% include icon.html url="check-square-o" title="Take Register" %} on the toolbar.

-> If you are signed into SIMS as a class teacher, there is a shortcut to **Take Register** in the {% include glossarytooltip.html explain="Quick Links" %}.
+> If you signed into SIMS as a class teacher, there's a shortcut to **Take Register** in the {% include glossarytooltip.html explain="Quick Links" %}.
 {:.tip}

 > **Take Register** only allows you to record registration for the current day.
 Use [Edit Marks](../../schoolmanagement/attendance/edit-marks) to change marks in the past or the future.